Taiteilija/op-kassa-for-woocommerce/README.md

 ## Installation

-You can download the latest release from the [Releases](https://github.com/OPMerchantServices/op-kassa-for-woocommerce/releases) page.
+Download the latest release from the [Releases](https://github.com/OPMerchantServices/op-kassa-for-woocommerce/releases) page.

 ```
 1. Download the latest Zip package